The ocean in these straits will ply

 Explanation

 This is about a kind of shadow language which sometimes supplants files when they’re emailed, cobbled together Frankenstein-like from bits and pieces of genuine phrases, modern wraiths like St. Elmo’s fire that flits around masts at sea.
-The new files float up from the subterranean depths like hints from the old Magic 8-Ball, replacing our dreams with visions of the chaotic world beneath, a modern hell.
+The new files float up from the subterranean depths like hints from the old Magic 8-Ball, replacing our dreams with visions of the chaotic world beneath, from our modern concept of a kibbitzing underworld.

-When I sent the manuscript of this book to Paul Hoffmann for laying out, five of the poems became garbled as I describe above, so the poem arose from the mechanics of publishing; it’s about this book, in a way.
+When I sent the manuscript of this book to Paul Hoffmann for laying out, five of the poems became garbled as I describe above, so the poem arose out of the mechanics of publishing; it’s a machina ex dea.

 In vain she offers from herself to run